How to build an effective brand ambassador manager cover letter

 - An enthusiastic sentence saying you are looking forward to hearing from them

-- How and when you can best be contacted
+- When and how you can best be contacted (& when you plan to follow up)

 - A formal sign-off

-Here is an example of a concise conclusion from a social sciences student cover letter
+Here is an example of a persuasive conclusion from a brand ambassador manager’s cover letter